rberaldo/cabaladada/_posts/2016-06-28-life_update.markdown

 I joined their Slack channel right away and introduced myself.
 I said I was a linguist with a passion for Linux, technology and programming and mentioned being a LaTeX user.
 Right off the bat I was invited to do a workshop on the subject.
-I'll talk more about that experience on a later post.
+I'll talk more about that experience in a later post.

-Very soon, I went back to São Carlos for a OpenSanca-promoted [AngularJS workshop](https://speakerdeck.com/opensanca/workshop-de-clean-code-angular-and-mocks) with Carlos Gomes, who later became a friend.
+Very soon, I went back to São Carlos for a OpenSanca-promoted [AngularJS workshop](https://speakerdeck.com/opensanca/workshop-de-clean-code-angular-and-mocks) with Carlos Gomes, who would later become a friend.
 The event was great, jam-packed with information about clean code, Angular and mocking concepts.
 I learned a lot that day and I can't thank Carlos or the OpenSanca staff enough for putting together such incredible events.

 Since then, I've been able to go to a number of talks and workshops.
 Among so many other things, I learned what a JavaScript framework really is, how to